TsovinarGh/Extension-Methods/README.md

 How to use:
 You need to add reference to ExtensionMethods library and add using of it.

-If you want to see the test results, click to this link
+If you want to see the test results, go to